Oleffa/LeagueAI/README.md

 ![AI_001](https://github.com/Oleffa/LeagueAI/blob/master/Pictures/001_LeagueAI.JPG)
 ![Game_001](https://github.com/Oleffa/LeagueAI/blob/master/Pictures/001_game.jpg)

 These informations allow us to calculate an action like attack a certain state, run away from a threat in a state like a tower or approach enemies.
-This is done using gradient optimization.
+This is done using gradient optimization on a custom policy.
 Based on the loss or gain of the players HP, the number of attacks executed and the time we survived so far we then calculate a reward which is fed back to the system to improve the decision making while playing.

 # History
 ## TODO
-- Implement Decision making algorithm
-- Make new demo video and update demo pictures
-- Update report with newest progress
+- Teach more objects to the model
+- Add more interactions between game objects (make decisions based on more factors than just distance to each other and own hp)
 - Improve performance (or buy new computer $$$)
+- React to getting stuck by recalling and moving back to lane -> Allows the bot to play games completely on its own

+## 2.12.2017-4.12.2017
+Finalizing the system to a state that can be presented.
+- Implemented policy finding
+- Improved reward calculation and learning
+- Added mode to move autonomously to lane and wait for minions
+- Tried to implement abilites and a recall function but failed due to problems with win32api and keystroke/mouse actions sending to the HUD (apparently it has something to do with the drivers and that python generated key events are different than events created by actual hardware)

 ## 26.11.2017
 Implemented a function to calculate rewards based on player HP, number of attacks executed in a certain time frame as well as the time the agent survived so far.